servicecatalog/oscm-helm/README.md

 Helm charts for provisioning OSCM on Kubernetes.

 ## oscm-demo-helm
-This repository contains templates for the deployment of OSCM as a platform for managing Kubernetes applications using Helm.
+This repository provides templates for the deployment of OSCM as a platform for managing Kubernetes applications using Helm.
 The `oscm-demo-helm` directory contains:
 - `kubernetes-templates` - Kubernetes templates for deployng OSCM applications, Kafka and Rudder REST Proxy for Helm.
 - `oscm-service` - Sample OSCM techncial service definition for installing WordPress on Kubernetes with OSCM.